 My eyebrows first started acting up a couple of years ago.
 I found it insulting.
 Going grey in my twenties was bad enough; grey eyebrows were not to be borne.
 Enter mascara for the eyebrow.
 It’s a “new” product that provides less but costs more.
 Don’t use the mascara you already own on your brows.
 That would make sense and save you money.

 Thinning came with the aforementioned menopause.
 Enter the pencil.
 Enter so many pencils from so many companies.
 The search for the perfect one is never-ending.
 Stencils and spray-on brows are also options.
 I haven’t gone there yet.
 The skillset is severe.
 Though I admit to being tempted to draw them in with a Sharpie so they’ll last a few days.

 I’m sure that’s a hideously bad idea.
 I often have those.

-I thought about micro-blading too. ** It’s a semi-permanent tattoo solution, but I’m resisting being surgical with my appearance interventions.
-So far.
-But for now, for me, this is a step too far.
+I thought about micro-blading. ** It’s a semi-permanent tattoo solution, but I’m resisting being surgical with my appearance interventions.
+For me, for now, this is a step too far.
 Tastes change and with my luck, my semi-permanent eyebrows would be both hideous and forever.

 Instead, I solved the problem on my own.
 I’d tell you what worked, what encouraged my follicles to grow and reach for the sun, but there’s a problem.
 I’m not sure.